stackhpc/stackhpc-kayobe-config/doc/source/operations/openstack-reconfiguration.rst

 .. code-block:: console

-   kayobe# kayobe overcloud service reconfigure --kolla-tags cinder
+   kayobe overcloud service reconfigure --kolla-tags cinder

 However, the service itself, no longer in Ansible's manifest of managed state, must be manually stopped and prevented from restarting.